googleforgames/agones/site/content/en/docs/Installation/Terraform/gke.md

 - gameserver_maxPort - the upper bound of the port range which gameservers will listen on (default is "8000")
 - gameserver_namespaces - a list of namespaces which will be used to run gameservers (default is `["default"]`).
 For example `["default", "xbox-gameservers", "mobile-gameservers"]`
 - force_update - whether or not to force the replacement/update of resource (default is true, false may be required to prevent immutability errors when updating the configuration)
+{{% feature publishVersion="1.28" %}}
+- location - the name of the [location](https://cloud.google.com/compute/docs/regions-zones) you want your cluster  to eb created in (default is "us-west1-c")
+- autoscale - whether you want to enable autoscale for the gameserver nodepool (default is false)
+- min_node_count - the minimum number of nodes for a nodepool when autoscale is enabled (default is "1")
+- max_node_count - the maximum number of nodes for a nodepool when autoscale is enabled (default is "5")
+{{% /feature %}}

 {{% alert title="Warning" color="warning"%}}
 On the lines that read `source = "git::https://github.com/googleforgames/agones.git//install/terraform/modules/gke/?ref=main"`